 Superior Court judges, usually seated in three-judge panels, hear appeals from criminal, family, and civil cases handled by county courts of common pleas.
 Most of the job involves workaday reviews of those lower-court decisions, and even rulings that set a precedent may not last: The state Supreme Court can take up appeals of Superior Court rulings, though it doesn’t often choose to do so.

-Campaign-finance reports in this year’s race are spotty, and candidates most often receive support from fellow lawyers.
-But Sullivan received $10,000 from a school-choice group, while Lane has received $70,000 from a number of unions.
 Gross, of Pennsylvanians for Modern Courts, says that judges “shouldn’t be influenced” by such money, but “it’s something you can take into consideration.”

 But, she adds, “I honestly think most candidates who run for judge would prefer to not be involved in politics.
-I’ve heard candidates and judges say, ‘If I had known the craziness of campaigning for judge, I never would have done it.’
+I’ve heard candidates and judges say, ‘If I had known the craziness of campaigning for judge, I never would have done it.’”

 In 2019, for example, a unanimous Superior Court ruling tossed out a drug- and gun-related conviction of Philadelphia rapper Meek Mill, due to concerns about the reliability of a police officer involved in making the case.
-Charges against Mill, who’d been on probation or behind bars for more than a decade, were later dropped after he pled guilty to a misdemeanor.
+Charges against the rapper, who’d been on probation or behind bars for more than a decade, were later dropped after he pled guilty to a misdemeanor.

 That same year, a Superior Court panel opened the door to extending the statute of limitations in some years-old cases of alleged sexual abuse by Catholic priests.
 That opinion is being reviewed by state Supreme Court justices.